sfrenot/seedbeat/seedbeat2/README.md

-# Seedbeat2
+# Seedbeat

-Welcome to Seedbeat2.
+Welcome to Seedbeat.

 Ensure that this folder is at the following location:
-`${GOPATH}/src/github.com/sfrenot/seedbeat/seedbeat2`
+`${GOPATH}/src/github.com/sfrenot/seedbeat`

-## Getting Started with Seedbeat2
+## Getting Started with Seedbeat

 ### Requirements

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with Seedbeat2 and also install the dependencies, run the following command:
+To get running with Seedbeat and also install the dependencies, run the following command:

 ```